ejbolts/ejbolts/README.md

 # Hi there, I'm Ethan 👋
 ![Profile views](https://komarev.com/ghpvc/?username=ejbolts&color=blue&abbreviated=true)

-I'm a recent graduate 🎓 in Software Engineering focusing on Full Stack Web Development.
+I'm a recent graduate 🎓 in Software Engineering focusing on Full Stack Development.
 I'm also passionate about coding and continuously learning new technologies.
 Here's a bit about what I'm currently working on and learning.

 ## 🛠️ Technologies & Tools

-- **Languages:** JavaScript, TypeScript
+- **Languages:** TypeScript
-- **Frontend:** React, Next.js, Tailwind CSS
+- **Frontend:** React, Tailwind CSS
-- **Backend:** Node.js, Express, MongoDB, SQL
+- **Backend:** Node.js, MongoDB, SQL
 - **DevOps:** Docker, AWS, GitHub Actions

 ## 🚀 What I'm Currently Doing

-- 🌱 Learning and improving my skills in TypeScript, React, and Next.js
+- 🌱 Learning and improving my skills in .Net, C#
-- 🔨 Building full stack web applications
+- 🔨 Building full stack applications
-- 🎨 Experimenting with Tailwind CSS for styling
 - 📚 Exploring new tools and frameworks to enhance my development workflow

 ## 💡 Projects